How to make Honey-Lime Enchiladas

-First you cook three or four large chicken breasts any way you like.
-I usually sauté mine in garlic and onions until they shred apart (more on how easy that is in the middle of this post), but you can boil it too if that seems easier.
-It’s also super easy to just use the rotisserie chicken from Costco.
+First you cook four large chicken breasts any way you like.
+I usually sauté mine in garlic and onions until they shred apart (more on how easy that is in the middle of this post), but the Instant pot is also a great option, or boiling, or using a rotisserie chicken from Costco.

 In a bowl, mix up the marinade: